-The main point probably was to make the distinction between reservations on the one hand and interpretative declarations as 'operational' as possible.122 It was all the more important that the Vienna Conventions do not mention the latter - a quite noticeable lacuna in the Conventions, which the Guide to practice attempts to fill up as much as possible, not only by giving a definition and tools for distinguishing interpretative declarations from reservations, but also by defining the full legal regime of the formers.123
+The main point probably was to make the distinction between reservations on the one hand and interpretative declarations on the other as 'operational' as possible.
+It was all the more important that the Vienna Conventions do not mention the latter - a quite noticeable lacuna in the Conventions, which the Guide to Practice attempts to fill as far as possible, not only by giving a definition and tools for distinguishing interpretative declarations from reservations, but also by defining the full legal regime of the former.

-One of the major difficulties was the fate to be reserved to the 'conditional interpretative declarations' defined in guideline 1.4.124 There is no doubt that such unilateral statements do not correspond to the definition of reservations since they do not purport 'to exclude or to modify the legal effect of certain provisions of the treaty'.125 Nevertheless, by formulating such a declaration, States commit themselves only conditionally, just as they do when they formulate reservations.
-Given the dissimilarity in the definitions, I had systematically proposed draft guidelines dealing with the legal regime of these specific interpretation declarations.126 However, it rather quickly appeared that, in spite of the variance in the definition, conditional interpretative declarations 'behave' exactly as reservations; this is why, in 2001, the Commission decided that '[s]hould this assimilation be confirmed in regard to the effects of
+One of the major difficulties was the fate to be reserved to the 'conditional interpretative declarations' defined in guideline 1.4.
+There is no doubt that such unilateral statements do not correspond to the definition of reservations since they do not purport 'to exclude or to modify the legal effect of certain provisions of the treaty'.
+Nevertheless, by formulating such a declaration, states commit themselves only conditionally, just as they do when they formulate reservations.
+Given the dissimilarity in the definitions, I had systematically proposed draft guidelines dealing with the legal regime of these specific interpretation declarations.
+However, it

+With the only and limited exceptions provided for in Art.
+20(2) and (3) of the Vienna Convention.
-122 See guidelines 1.2 (Definition of interpretative declarations), 1.2.1 (Interpretative declarations formulated jointly); 1.3 (Distinction between reservations and interpretative declarations), 1.3.1 (Method of determining the distinction between reservations and interpretative declarations).

-123 Each Part of the Guide includes sections on the rules applicable to interpretative declarations.
+- See the 3rd Report, supra note 54, at 236-284, paras 47-413; 5th Report on Reservations to Treaties, Yrbk ILC (2000), II(2), at 159-180, paras 66-213; discussions in plenary: 2541st meeting, 4 June 1998, Doc.
+A/CN.4/SR.2541, 2542nd meeting, 5 June 1998, Doc.
+A/CN.4/SR.2542, 2545th meeting, 10 June 1998, Doc.
+A/CN.4/SR.2545; 2548th meeting, 12 June 1998, Doc.
+A/CN.4/SR.2548, 2549th meeting, 27 July 1998, Doc.
+A/CN.4/SR.2548, 2550th meeting, 28 July 1998, Doc.
+A/CN.4/ SR.2550. - See guidelines 1.2 (Definition of interpretative declarations), 1.2.1 (Interpretative declarations formulated jointly), 1.3 (Distinction between reservations and interpretative declarations), 1.3.1 (Method of determining the distinction between reservations and interpretative declarations). - Each Part of the Guide includes sections on the rules applicable to interpretative declarations. - '1.

-124 '1.
 A conditional interpretative declaration is a unilateral statement formulated by a State or an international organization when signing, ratifying, formally confirming, accepting, approving or acceding to a treaty, or by a State when making a notification of succession to a treaty, whereby the State or international organization subjects its consent to be bound by the treaty to a specific interpretation of the treaty or of certain provisions thereof.'

-125 Cf. article 2 (1) (d) of the 1969 Vienna Convention (and guideline 1.1 (1)).
+$^{125}\,$ Cf. Art.
+2(1)(d) of the 1969 Vienna Convention (and guideline 1.1 (1)).

-126 See draft guidelines 2.5.13 (Withdrawal of a conditional interpretative declaration), 2.4.10 (Modification of a conditional interpretative declaration), 2.4.8 (Late formulation or modification of a conditional interpretative declaration) (in the Eighth Report on Reservations to Treaties, doc.
-A/CN.4/535, paras.
-56, 61 and 62); 2.6.14 (Conditional objections), 2.9.10 (Reactions to conditional interpretative declarations) (in the Thirteenth Report on Reservations to Treaties, doc.
-A/CN.4/600, para.
-330); 3.5.2 (Conditions for the permissibility of a conditional interpretative declaration), 3.5.3 (Competence to assess the permissibility of a conditional interpretative declaration) (in the Fourteenth Report on Reservations to Treaties, doc.
-A/CN.4/614/Add.1, paras.
-177 and 178).
+&lt;sup>126 See draft guidelines 2.5.13 (Withdrawal of a conditional interpretative declaration), 2.4.10 (Modification of a conditional interpretative declaration), 2.4.8 (Late formulation or modification of a conditional interpretative declaration) (in the Eighth Report on Reservations to Treaties, Doc.
+A/CN.4/535, at paras 56, 61, and 62), 2.6.14 (Conditional objections), 2.9.10 (Reactions to conditional interpretative declarations) (in the Thirteenth Report on Reservations to Treaties, Doc.
+A/CN.4/600, at para.
+330), 3.5.2 (Conditions for the permissibility of a conditional interpretative declaration), 3.5.3 (Competence to assess the permissibility of a conditional interpretative declaration) (in the Fourteenth Report on Reservations to Treaties, Doc.
+A/CN.4/614/Add.
+1, at paras 177 and 178).